PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 screen /dev/tty.ACM0 115200         #Ubuntu
 ```

-Note that for OS X, you either need to list out all the tty devices with `ls /dev/tty.usbm*` to find the actual ID, or use the tab key to autocomplete, like `screen /dev/tty.usbm <tab>`.
+Note that for OS X you either need to list out all the tty devices with `ls /dev/tty.usbm*` to find the actual ID or use the tab key to autocomplete, like `screen /dev/tty.usbm <tab>`.

-For Windows read [our guide](http://docs.getchip.com/chip.html#using-putty) on connecting with Putty or cygwin.
+For Windows read [our guide](http://docs.getchip.com/chip.html#using-putty) on connecting with PuTTY or Cygwin.

 ## Log In
-Once you have connected via serial, you'll be prompted for a username and password.
+Once you have connected via serial you'll be prompted for a username and password.
 The defaults are `chip` and `chip`.
 Change your password with `pwd`.

 ## Network